YuDaoFu/AC-Web-Crawling/README.md

 ---

-The JapanesePaper folder contains the web crawling script for downloading the raw data from websites including report number, link, author and etc.
+**JapanesePaper** folder contains the web crawling script for downloading the raw data from websites including report number, link, author and etc.

-ACnotebook folder contains the ipynb file for data cleaning and pdf downloading: It returns 3 csv files: cleaned metadata as required, the outliers need to be handled manually and files which have a indirect downloadable link.
+**ACnotebook** folder contains the ipynb file for data cleaning and pdf downloading: It returns 3 csv files: cleaned metadata as required, the outliers need to be handled manually and files which have a indirect downloadable link.